 Steps

-In this sweet and sour dish, the sugar quantity is lower than the vinegar because red cabbage is already somewhat sweet.
+In this sweet and sour dish, the amount of sugar is less than that of vinegar because red cabbage is already somewhat sweet by itself.

-Among the ingredients, I indicated the use of wine or vinegar to be used during the sautéing of the red cabbage (first cooking phase); this is because the wine or vinegar helps maintain the cabbage’s color, which otherwise, in contact with the water (of the second cooking phase), would take on a hue between green and oil blue that might not be aesthetically pleasing.
+Among the ingredients, I indicated the use of wine or vinegar to use during the browning of the red cabbage (first cooking phase); this is because the wine or vinegar is only meant to maintain the color of the cabbage, which would otherwise, upon contact with water (in the second cooking phase), take on a color tone between green and petrol blue, which may not be aesthetically pleasing.
 In any case, the wine or vinegar will not affect the final result.

-Meanwhile, in a glass, combine both the sugar and vinegar and stir occasionally until the sugar has completely dissolved.
+In the meantime, put both the sugar and vinegar in a glass and stir from time to time until the sugar is completely dissolved.

-When the oil is hot, add the cabbage and let it sauté over high heat on the medium burner, stirring continuously.
+When the oil is hot, add the cabbage and let it brown over medium heat, stirring constantly.

-2nd Phase: when the wine (or vinegar) has evaporated, add the water (photo 2) and continue cooking over high heat, stirring very often, until all the liquid has completely evaporated (photo 3); it will take about 15/18 minutes at most, for the cabbage to have a soft, firm texture and not be mushy.
+2* Phase: once the wine (or vinegar) has evaporated, add the water (photo 2) and continue cooking over high heat, stirring very often, until all the liquid has completely evaporated (photo 3); it will take approximately 15/18 minutes at most, for the cabbage to have a soft, compact texture and not be mushy.

-At this point, add the vinegar and sugar mixture and continue stirring over high heat for another 4-5 minutes at most.
+At this point, add the vinegar and sugar mixture and stir again, still over high heat, for another 4-5 minutes at most.

 Turn off the heat and let it cool completely without a lid.
-The sweet and sour red cabbage will be even better the next day.
-You can spice it by adding some parsley or freshly chopped celery.
+The day after, the sweet and sour red cabbage will be even better.
+You can spice it up by adding some parsley or freshly chopped celery.

 Extra idea.
-While the red cabbage is cooking, you can sterilize one or more jars with airtight lids in which to transfer it once cooked.
-Seal immediately and invert to allow the formation of a vacuum.
+While the red cabbage cooks, you can sterilize one or more jars with airtight lids in which to transfer it once cooking is finished.
+Seal immediately and turn upside down to allow vacuum formation.

 Bon appetit